blocksds/sdk/docs/content/tutorial/intermediate/tcm_and_cache/index.md

 You can set the value of this symbol by adding the following to `LDFLAGS` in your Makefile.
 For example, this will leave 512 bytes of DTCM for the code:
 `-Wl,--defsym=__dtcm_data_size=512`

+## 4. DMA copy while the CPU runs

+DMA copies stall the CPU when it tries to access the same memory as the DMA hardware.
+This means that, in theory, it's possible to do DMA copies while the CPU is doing other work as long as the CPU doesn't try to use the same memory as the DMA.

+In the case of the ARM9, you can achieve this by placing your code in ITCM and your variables in DTCM.
+DMA can't see ITCM or DTCM because they are internal to the ARM9, so DMA copies will involve main RAM, VRAM, or I/O registers.
+If the ARM9 only uses internal memory it won´t get stalled by DMA.

+In practice, it isn't easy to find applications for this.
+Generally you use DMA when you want to copy big chunks of data or when you're doing I/O DMA writes (to achieve scanline-based effects, for example).
+If you're copying big chunks of data there won't be anything useful you can do at the same time.
+If you're doing small I/O writes, setting this up isn't worth the effort.